bingyanglin/tangle-analyzer.py/README.md

 ## Tool Functionalities
 - Filter all the historical data (off-line) or monitor the filtered new coming transactions by zmq event subscription from IOTA node (on-line)
-  - Filtering: **Note that AND/OR logical operations can be used with filters together.**
+  - Filtering: **Note that AND/OR logical operations can be used with the following filters together.**

     - `Transaction hash`: Identify the transactions which have a (set of) specific transaction hash(es), and identify the bundles which contain these transactions.